Estonia in the Eurovision Song Contest 2014: Background

 The Estonian national broadcaster, Eesti Rahvusringhääling (ERR), broadcasts the event within Estonia and organises the selection process for the nation's entry.
 ERR confirmed Estonia's participation at the 2014 Eurovision Song Contest on 18 July 2013.
 Since their debut, the Estonian broadcaster has organised national finals that feature a competition among multiple artists and songs in order to select Estonia's entry for the Eurovision Song Contest.
 The Eesti Laul competition has been organised since 2009 in order to select Estonia's entry and on 2 October 2013, ERR announced the organisation of Eesti Laul 2014 in order to select the nation's 2014 entry.

 Before Eurovision

 Eesti Laul 2014

 Eesti Laul 2014 was the sixth edition of the Estonian national selection Eesti Laul, which selected Estonia's entry for the Eurovision Song Contest 2014.
 The competition consisted of twenty entries competing in two semi-finals on 14 and 21 February 2014 leading to a ten-song final on 1 March 2014.
-All three shows were broadcast on Eesti Televisioon (ETV) as well as streamed online at the broadcaster's official website err.ee.
+All three shows were broadcast on Eesti Televisioon (ETV) with commentary by Indrek Vaheoja who was joined by Peeter Oja in the first semi-final and Mart Juur in the second semi-final as well as streamed online at the broadcaster's official website err.ee.
 The final was also broadcast via radio on Raadio 2 as well as streamed online at the official Eurovision Song Contest website eurovision.tv.